Klarkasaurus/powershell-scripts/README.md

 # powershell-scripts

-All the Powershell scripts I use
+Powershell scripts I use

-Here’s a generic template you can copy/paste and fill in for each of your repositories:

-\# PowerShell Scripts
+# PowerShell Scripts

 A collection of PowerShell scripts I use to learn and automate common Windows system administration tasks.

-\## Scripts Included
+# Scripts Included

 | Script | Description |